 Update: Shippo extended their free period through January 19th, 2021.
 I’ve updated the article to reflect that.

 Before we go any further, it’s important to take note of a few things.
-First, not every shipping service or partner will meet the everyone’s needs equally.
+First, not every shipping service or partner will meet everyone’s needs equally.
 My goal with this review isn’t so much as to say: “this is the de facto service, use this always” but rather “if you do this, use this.”

 We will cover the services offered by each of these companies, their pricing, their carrier selection, and any additional features and unique qualities they bring to the table.
 At the end of each section, I’ll summarize a set of pros and cons for each.
-At the end of the review, I’ll make a couple picks based on everything we’ve discussed.
+At the end of the review, I’ll make a couple of picks based on everything we’ve discussed.

 Sendle’s claim to fame is a noble one.
 Started in Australia, this lean shipping service aims to make each package you send a carbon-neutral one.
 They do that by offsetting the carbon emissions indirectly through the funding of natural-resource- and other “green” projects.

 The Sendle-branded compostable mailer is an addition to their noble cause.
-It’s not free, but rivals high-quality poly mailers in strength and capability, and it smells yummy, too.
+It’s not free but rivals high-quality poly mailers in strength and capability, and it smells yummy, too.

 The interface is clean and easy to manage.
 It integrates well with Shopify and eBay, allowing sellers to create shipments using orders collected on either platform.

 As the end-user, you’re given a tracking link that points to the Sendle Web site, because unlike the other services here, the carrier Sendle chooses to use might vary depending on the origin, destination, size, and time.
-Though I haven’t been able to get Sendle to tell me which other carriers they use, they did say some regions of the United States have unique carrier options.
+Though I haven’t been able to get Sendle to tell me which other carriers they use, they did say some United States regions have unique carrier options.
 Out of the slew of packages I’ve sent, I’ve only ever ended up with USPS.

 With that said, the tracking capability is still pretty slick.
 If you’re the recipient of a package, and the business ensures your email is plugged in when creating the shipment, you’ll get a link to track the package on Sendle’s site.

-Because Sendle is taking an extra step in the service they’re offering (the carbon-offset position), rates are going to fluctuate a bit compared to what you may be used to seeing.
+Because Sendle is taking an extra step in the service they’re offering (the carbon offset position), rates are going to fluctuate a bit compared to what you may be used to seeing.